mateusdeap/panda-theme-intellij/README.md

 My own version of the Panda Theme for IntelliJ based products.

 There's not much to it.
 I love the panda theme in VS Code and I wanted to have it in RubyMine and Android Studio.
 It is very much an ongoing project (hence the 0.0.1 version).
-I've only gotten so far as to set up a few colors the way I think seems appropriate, but they probably will be changed, I merely tried to stick to how VS Code did things since I don't know much about UX or UI, so any suggestions are apreciated.
+This uses the xml file provided in https://github.com/PandaTheme/panda-syntax-intellij.
+I merely put it in a plugin structure and added some colors to some IDE elements, but only a very few so suggestions and ideas are definitely welcome.

 # Installation